 Experiment with different types of music to see what effect they have on your stress level and productivity.
 Use headphones if you need to keep from disturbing others.

 I prefer total silence when I do certain types of work, but for everyday tasks I like listening to music.
-I use the free WinAmp player and listen to streaming music from Digitally Imported.
-After listening to DI’s free streams for years, I finally bought a subscription ($60 for a year).
-The subscription streams are higher quality, more reliable (no time-outs or disconnects so far), and commercial-free.
-My favorite streams are Vocal Trance and New Age.
+My favorite types of music are Vocal Trance and New Age.

 6. Get a decent chair.